Crotoxin

 Crotoxin (CTX) is the main toxic compound in the snake venom of the South American rattlesnake, Crotalus durissus terrificus.
 Crotoxin is a heterodimeric beta-neurotoxin, composed of an acidic, non-toxic and non-enzymatic subunit (CA), and a basic, weakly toxic, phospholipase A2 protein (CB).

 This neurotoxin causes paralysis by both pre- and postsynaptic blocking of acetylcholine signalling.

 History

 Crotoxin was identified in 1938 by researchers of the Department of Chemistry of the Instituto Butantan in São Paulo.
 The compound was first purified from the venom of Crotalus d. terrificus.
 These researchers found that 60 per cent of the venom consisted of a neurotoxic substance, later referred to as crotoxin.

 Crotoxin was the first proteinic toxin to be crystallized (Protein crystallization).
-The first publication of this discovery already proved that the toxin worked with two elements, a toxic and a coagulating principle.
+The first publication of this discovery showed that the toxin worked with two elements, a toxic and a coagulating principle.

-Later was discovered that the crotoxin protein is not homogeneous, but consists of 2 subunits.
+Later it was discovered that the crotoxin protein is not homogeneous, but consists of two subunits.
 The toxic effect of crotoxin is determined mainly by the phospholipase A2 action of CB.
 The CA subunit is non-enzymatic and non-toxic, but has blood coagulating functions (Coagulation), now known as crotapotin.

 Since 1966 until today, investigations into pharmacological applications for crotoxin are conducted.